• Skip to primary navigation

 • preserved lemon peel from half of a lemon

-• 1 tsp of the preserving liquid from the lemons (optional)
+• 1 teaspoon of the preserving liquid from the lemons, optional

 Instructions